Storing Oil & Hazardous Liquids

-When storing hazardous liquids it is required by the EPA that all chemical storage buildings have a EPA compliant secondary sump containment system.
-Chemical storage buildings are engineered with built-in, leak proof secondary containment systems to capture any spills, leaks or hazardous events.
+The EPA requires all chemical storage buildings to have a compliant secondary sump containment system.
+Chemical storage buildings are engineered with built-in, leak-tested secondary containment systems to capture any spills, leaks or hazardous events.

 Fire Rated Chemical Storage Buildings

-The type of hazmat storage container selected will determine the appropriate proximity to occupied facilities and property lines.
+The type of hazmat to be stored will determine the appropriate proximity to occupied facilities and property lines.
 The International Building Code specifies minimum distances, shown below.